-In the beginning of 2018, when the construction of the ECG buildings, disputed by the plaintiff, was already completed he changed his stance towards the pastor and the Church.
+At the beginning of 2018, when the construction of the ECG buildings, disputed by the plaintiff, was already completed, he changed his stance towards the pastor and the Church.
 During this period, he was contacted by certain persons who supposedly influenced his actions.
 Park began to argue that the Evangelical Church of Georgia was not a real Church because of its unregistered status and that Pastor Zaal Tkeshelashvili was not a true religious leader.

 After a thorough study and analysis of the case files, there is reasonable ground to believe that the plaintiff had acted maliciously, manipulating religious communities for his shady transactions and business activities.
-The case files include copies of allegedly falsified documents with a U.S.
+The case files include copies of allegedly falsified documents with a

-notary stamp.
+U.S. notary stamp.
 The Georgian investigative bodies and the court chose to ignore this fact.
 Moreover, the court based its decision against the defendant on these documents.
 As for the second plaintiff, "12 Baskets", owned by the same person, it is important to note that according to the official website of the Corporations and Charities Filing System (USA), this organization is dissolved because of avoiding submitting annual reports over the years.

 The City Court did not grant any of the plaintiff's four claims.
-However, the plaintiff appealed this decision in the Tbilisi Court of Appeals, which in its 9 November 2022 decision, partially changed the decision of the Tbilisi City Court and ordered the defendant Zaal Tkeshelashvili to pay over USD 90,000 to the plaintiff Park.
-On 30 January 2023, pastor Zaal Tkeshelashvili appealed the judgment to the Supreme Court of Georgia.
+However, the plaintiff appealed this decision in the Tbilisi Court of Appeals, which, in its 9 November 2022 decision, partially changed the decision of the Tbilisi City Court and ordered the defendant Zaal Tkeshelashvili to pay over USD 90,000 to the plaintiff Park.
+Pastor Zaal Tkeshelashvili appealed the judgment to the Supreme Court of Georgia.
+With its 20 November 2023 decision, the Supreme Court found the appeal inadmissible.
+The result of the Supreme Court's decision will be the execution of the Appeal Court's unjust and ill-founded judgment, leaving the Evangelical Church and its members without the prayer house.